simeononsecurity/simeononsecurity.ch/content/articles/navigating-disk-errors_-tools-and-techniques-for-disk-checks/index.en.md

 * **Use a separate disk for recovery**: Whenever possible, perform the data recovery process on a separate disk.
 This reduces the chances of accidentally overwriting or damaging the original data.

-* **Work with a professional**: If you are unsure about how to recover data from disk errors or if the data is critical, it is recommended to seek professional help.
+* **Work with a professional**: If you're unsure about how to recover data from disk errors or if the data is critical, it is recommended to seek professional help.
 Data recovery specialists have the expertise and tools to handle complex disk error recovery scenarios.

 > Tip: Remember to always follow proper data recovery procedures and avoid taking unnecessary risks that could lead to permanent data loss.